-As much as possible, create a launch schedule that clearly details when each task will be commenced and how long it’s scheduled to run for.
-Plan all your launch activities with a project management tool.
+As much as possible, create a launch schedule that clearly details when each task will be commenced and how long it’s scheduled to run.
+Plan all your launch activities with product management software.
 You can easily create a Kanban board with a card for each task.
 Inside the cards, add due dates, priority, and assign the right people.
 This helps the team stay focused on the schedule, resulting in a chaos-free product launch.

 Have people accountable for each key result

 If you’re looking to drive significant results with your product launch, every part of your launch strategy must be broken into several action items with a member of staff responsible for each one.
 This makes it easier to track results and have someone responsible for each key point when it’s time to review your outcomes.